lambdaclass/concrete/ROADMAP.md

 19. Record a machine-readable trusted computing base for proof/evidence claims:
    Lean kernel, compiler modules, backend/toolchain, runtime/OS/hardware,
    trusted/extern code.
+20. Prove selected checker/report agreement for authority and purity facts used by proof eligibility, so a function cannot be called proof-eligible while secretly requiring capabilities.
+21. Add a Phase 12 proof-status dashboard that shows which extraction rules are discharged, partially discharged, trusted, or blocked by compiler structure.

 ## Phase 3: Freeze A Provable Systems Subset